 [With environmental stresses for agriculture such as a varying climate in the future, and pests, pathogens/diseases, and other factors making agriculture more difficult for conventional crops … GMO crops might present some help or another option in this regard]

-There’s a big difference in how developed vs developing countries farm, and the output of these countries.
+There’s a big difference in how developed vs developing countries produce food, and the scale at which they can do it.

 According to investopedia.com: